HakuyaLabs/warudo-docs/docs/blueprints/tutorials/dance.md

 ![](/doc-img/en-blueprint-dance-9.png)

 The last thing we need to do is to randomize the Input Integer.
-You already guessed it: there is a **Generate Random Integer** node!
-We set **Value Max** to 3, so that it outputs an integer between 1 and 3.
+You may have already guessed it: there is a **Generate Random Integer** node!
+We set **Value Min** to 1 and **Value Max** to 3, so that it outputs an integer between 1 and 3.

 ![](/doc-img/en-blueprint-dance-10.png)